DocuNet™ Services

 Not just diagrams.
 A system for keeping them alive.

 DocuNet is a methodology — not a one-off drawing effort.
 It combines structured discovery with a layered documentation approach and an operating model for keeping everything current as the network evolves.
+The goal is mentoring your team toward owning this capability permanently — so documentation stays current long after the engagement ends.

 01